-The release of the Framework includes, as well as the individual platforms (DSOTP, Market Platform and BAL) integrated with each other, also a series of guidelines on the use of mechanisms and standards for achieving a high interoperability level.
+The release of the framework includes, as well as the individual platforms (DSOTP, Market Platform and BAL) integrated with each other, also a series of guidelines on the use of mechanisms and standards for achieving a high interoperability level.

-The Platone Open Framework can be used entirely or in part, according to the configuration that best suits ones' needs.
+The Platone Open Framework can be configured to offer different features sets and according to a modular approach depending on the configuration that best suits customers' needs.

 A demonstration of this flexibility and openness will be carried out within the project duration in the three different demo sites (Italy, Greece and Germany).
 In fact, each demo will use different framework configurations, starting from the open one released in WP2, and will install it at its demo site.

-The integrated Framework was already demonstrated in RWTH lab and specific workshops were organized with the demo partners and other interested stakeholders (e.g. the University of Alberta) for showing the benefits and advantages that the framework offers, as well as technical details for the integration.
+The integrated framework was already demonstrated in RWTH lab and specific workshops were organized with the demo partners and other interested stakeholders (e.g., the University of Alberta) for showing the benefits and advantages that the framework offers, as well as technical details for the integration.

-The Platone Open Framework was already disseminated to external stakeholders during conferences using presentations and was described in two scientific publications discussed during CIRED conferences (2020 already presented, 2021 will take place in October).
+The Platone Open Framework has been already disseminated to external stakeholders during conferences using presentations and was described in two scientific publications discussed during CIRED conferences (2020) [14] and 2021 [15].

-ENG foresees to present the Platone Open Framework during relevant conferences and workshops.
+Engineering foresees to present the Platone Open Framework during relevant conferences and workshops.